FAQ’s

 What is Naturopathic Medicine?

 Naturopathic Medicine is a comprehensive approach to health care.
-Naturopathic Doctors (ND’s) are trained to diagnose and treat various acute and chronic conditions, just like your regular general practitioner.
+Naturopathic Doctors (ND’s) are trained to diagnose and treat various acute and chronic conditions, just like your regular medical doctor.
 Our main objective is to find and treat the underlying cause of your health concerns, as opposed to treating only the symptoms.

 ND’s follow a series of principles that guide their approach to helping you improve your health:

-- Primum non nocere - do not harm, effective health care with the least risk for all patients
+Primum non nocere – First do no harm, effective health care with the least risk for all patients

-- Docere - doctor as teacher, educate the patients, inspire rational hope, encourage self-sponsibility
+Docere – doctor as teacher, educate the patients, inspire rational hope, encourage self-responsibility

-- Treat the whole person - each person is unique with their own factors effecting their health
+Treat the whole person – each person is unique with their own factors affecting their health

 Naturopathic doctors take a minimum of seven years of post-secondary education: three years pre-medical studies at university, followed by four years at one of four recognized colleges of naturopathic medicine.
 This post-graduate work includes medical science course work such as: